Humidity in a Wine Cellar

 1. Temperature

-Some wines should be stored at a consistent temperature between 10-15°C to avoid damaging the cork and the wine’s quality.
-Use a wine fridge or wine cellar with temperature control to maintain stable conditions.
+Keep a consistent 10–15°C to protect the wine and cork.
+Use a wine fridge or cellar with temperature control.

 2. Light